-Positive Airway Pressure (PAP) is a gold standard treatment for OSA.
+Positive Airway Pressure (PAP) is a gold standard treatment for Obstructive Sleep Apnea (OSA).
 Continuous Positive airway pressure (CPAP) is the most commonly used PAP therapy.
 CPAP therapy provides a continuous flow of air pressure through the nose to prevent airway collapse, allowing the patient to breathe freely while sleeping.
-CPAP therapy is noninvasive and can alleviate the symptoms of OSA when used as prescribed.
+CPAP therapy is non-invasive and can alleviate the symptoms of OSA when used as prescribed.

 Sleep Medicine Oration Award | Mechanical Ventilation Workshop | APAC Summit 2018 | APSACON 2018 | JICCIM 2019 | Airway Diseases | Chronic Pain and Headaches | Heart Risk for a Stroke | Obstructive Sleep Apnea? | Do you Snore? | Symposium on Severe Eosinophilic Asthma Treatment | How sleep may impact your diabetes?